 What to do?
 There’s a counter-intuitive advantage true to almost all fulfilled innovators that my team and I have both researched and worked with: Open up to what you don’t know instead of pretending to know it all.

 That advantage?
 Think like a beginner and get curious.

 The beginner’s mindset and a curious demeanor are powerful tools when it comes to combating situational anxiety and avoidance.
-It involves looking at events without preconceptions and judgements, focusing on the prospect of learning and growth instead of negative emotion.
-Even for those who reach a high level of success in their field, there’s lots of benefit to adopting a beginner’s mindset when facing unprecedented challenges.
+It involves looking at events without preconceptions and judgments, focusing on the prospect of learning and growth instead of negative emotions.
+Even for those who reach a high level of success in their field, there are many benefits to adopting a beginner’s mindset when facing unprecedented challenges.

 Personality traits like neuroticism (the tendency to overanalyze things) and openness to new experiences can play a big part in determining avoidance.
 People high in the former and low in the latter view these opportunities as dangerous, discounting positives like growth and learning experience.

 Some people are, for whatever reason, more prone to these traits than others, but nearly everyone experiences them at some point or other — especially when it comes to the professional arena.

 We’ve noticed that as people progress throughout their careers, they naturally want to appear more competent, not less.
 And this is especially true for people wanting to get promotions.
 Unfortunately, the Peter Principle, which states that employees rise to their level of incompetence, is turning out to be more than just a joke.